 Tourist Entry: Partially Allowed

 Testing: Upon arrival a health declaration is required

 Quarantine Required: Yes

-Quarantine Details: Quarantined for 14 days in a government facility is required
+Quarantine Details: Quarantined for 21 days required for all countries.

 Lockdown in Effect: No